alecmuffett/dohot/README.md

 of DNSCrypt-Proxy - so long as the results appear consistent it doesn't really matter who won the race to give the first response; so why risk being seen to pick favourites?

+### Did the latency drop significantly around July 6th?

+Looking at the graph above, I noticed that "cliff edge" too.
+I'm not sure, but after checking with some members of the Tor project, some newer, faster Tor infrastructure may have become more prevalent around that time.